Structure and direct decay of Giant Monopole Resonances: Abstract

 \section{Abstract}

-We study structure and direct decay of the Giant Monopole Resonance (GMR) using the Time-Dependent Energy-Density-Functional method in the linear response regime in a few doubly-magic nuclei.
-In these calculations, a proper treatment of the continuum, through the use of large coordinate space, allows for a separation between the nucleus and its emitted nucleons.
+We study structure and direct decay of the Giant Monopole Resonance (GMR) at the RPA level using the Time-Dependent Energy Density Functional method in the linear response regime in a few doubly-magic nuclei.
+A proper treatment of the continuum, through the use of large coordinate space, allows for a separation between the nucleus and its emitted nucleons.
 The microscopic structure of the GMR is investigated with the decomposition of the strength function into individual single-particles quantum numbers.
 A similar microscopic decomposition of the spectra of emitted nucleons by direct decay of the GMR is performed.
-Shifting every contribution by the initial sinle-particle energy allows to reconstruct the GMR strength function.
+In this harmonic picture of giant resonance, shifting every contribution by the initial single-particle energy allows to reconstruct the GMR strength function.
 The RPA residual interaction couples bound 1-particle 1-hole states to unbound ones, allowing for the total decay of the GMR.
+In this article, we then intend to get an understanding of the direct decay mechanism from coherent one-particle-one-hole superpositions, while neglecting more complex configurations.
+Time-dependent beyond mean-field approaches should be use, in the future, to extend this method.